kmlv/otree_express/settings of qualifications in mturk [short_guide].md

 key points for mturk and qualifications
 ===================
-##<i class="icon-pencil"></i>
-About wait pages in mturk
+# About wait pages in mturk
 One issue is the risk that some players will drop out.
 To partly remedy this, you should set timeout_seconds on each page, so that the page will be auto-submitted if the participant drops out or does not complete the page in time.
 This way, players will not get stuck waiting for someone who dropped out.
-## <i class="icon-pencil"></i>
-About points and real money in mturk
+# About points and real money in mturk

-	You can use money language in your app without impact the payment (if the player wins $40 doesn't imply you have to pay $40 )
-	Only set in real_world_currency_per_point:
+You can use money language in your app without impact the payment (if the player wins $40 doesn't imply you have to pay $40 ) Only set in real_world_currency_per_point:
 ----------------------------
 	SESSION_CONFIG_DEFAULTS = {
     'real_world_currency_per_point': 0.01,